Greater weever: Description

-Trachinus draco is an elongated and laterally flattened fish with upstanding eyes and a distinct superior mouth that is inclined upwards.
+The greater weever is an elongated and laterally flattened fish with a distinct superior mouth that is inclined upwards.
 The lower jaw is longer than the upper jaw.
 The head is compact flat and relatively big and the eyes sit almost on top of it.
 The upper rim of the eye has two to three small spines, in front of each eye.
 The five to seven spiny fin rays on its first dorsal fin and the thorns on each of the gill covers have venom glands at their basis.